ericholscher/ericholscher.com/site/blog/2025/apr/29/camino-de-costa-rica-recap.md

 * Sun umbrella (Important -- used for both sun and rain!)
 * Binoculars (Important -- lots of wildlife!)
 * Warm fleece (Important -- it gets cold!)
+* Lots of Colones (Important! -- most places only take cash, and there are few ATMs along the way)
 * 2L water capacity
 * Water filter (the water in the mountains is delicious)
 * Headlight